Contact Us

 • Once the tasks of the first four layers are completed, end-user applications, the top layer of the stack, can be carried out

-While specifics of protocols used in the stack could differ, the image above is still a helpful representation of the quantum network stack.
+While specifics of protocols used in the stack could differ, the image above is still a helpful representation of the entanglement-based network stack.

-For a quantum network to be able to meet the needs of its users and run their desired applications, it must distribute entanglement and meet the following requirements:
+For an entanglement-based network to be able to meet the needs of its users and run their desired applications, it must distribute entanglement and meet the following requirements:

 • The distributed entanglement must have high quality.
 Quality of entanglement is usually measured in terms of fidelity.
-The distributed entanglement needs to meet a certain level of fidelity in order to run a desired end-user application, such as quantum secure communication.
+The distributed entanglement needs to meet a certain level of fidelity in order to run a desired end-user application, such as Quantum Secure Communication that is resistant to quantum attacks.

 • The network needs high enough throughput, or message delivery rate, for entanglement distribution to be successful.
 Applications will often require many entangled pairs, and a network must be able to distribute enough entangled pairs to run the desired applications.